infinispan-demos/harry-potter-quarkus/README.md

 This is done at startup time

 ## Magic is going on
-[Hogwarts Magic Creator](src/main/java/org/acme/infinispanclient/service/HogwartsMagicCreator.java) is going to emulate characters performing some magic.
+[Hogwarts Magic Creator](src/main/java/org/infinispan/hp/service/HogwartsMagicCreator.java) is going to emulate characters performing some magic.
 It will randomly pick a character and a spell to perform (if they can)!
 Characters in Hogwarts are teachers or students.

 ## Search
-[A simple REST service](src/main/java/org/acme/infinispanclient/CharactersResource.java) is available to query characters by id or perform a full-text search of the name or the biography.
+[A simple REST service](src/main/java/org/infinispan/hp/CharactersResource.java) is available to query characters by id or perform a full-text search of the name or the biography.

 ## Magic Socket
-[A socket](src/main/java/org/acme/infinispanclient/HogwartsMagicSocket.java) that performs a Continuous Query making it possible to monitor which characters in Hogwarts are currently performing magic.
+[A socket](src/main/java/org/infinispan/hp/HogwartsMagicWebSocket.java) that performs a Continuous Query making it possible to monitor which characters in Hogwarts are currently performing magic.
+The continuous query does not have to go to the server and it is all stored in the client application itself.
+[Read more about these queries in the official Infinispan documentation](http://infinispan.org/docs/stable/user_guide/user_guide.html#query_continuous).

 # Run the demo in dev mode
 To run in development mode, just run `mvn clean compile quarkus:dev`.
 This allows for hot swapping the application, so you can tweak parts of it